-Length: 59.7m / 196ft – Owners’ representative: Gregory Monks – Naval architecture: Malcolm McKeon Yacht Design – Interior design: Studio Liaigre – Builder: Royal Huisman – Year of delivery: 2022 – Read more by following the links on this website to YACHTS > UNDER CONSTRUCTION [click here for a link]
+Length: 59.7m / 196ft – Owners’ representative: Gregory Monks – Naval architecture: Malcolm McKeon Yacht Design – Interior design: Studio Liaigre – Builder: Royal Huisman – Year of delivery: 2022 – Read more by following the links on this website to YACHTS > UNDER CONSTRUCTION [click here]

 Royal Huisman Innovation

 Some of the innovations are individually modest yet collectively significant.
-Others, such as the pioneering work in hybrid energy generation and management systems and “featherlight” hull construction have re-shaped industry practice… Read more by following the links on this website to DISCOVER > INNOVATION [click here for a link]
+Others, such as the pioneering work in hybrid energy generation and management systems and “featherlight” hull construction have re-shaped industry practice… Read more by following the links on this website to DISCOVER > INNOVATION [click here]